saikrishnavadali05/SSSSO-RR-District-Basic-Python-Training-June-2022/README.md

 Because, Python is **very easy to read, write and understand**.
 Learning Python is not as difficult as it looks, but it’s definitely **worth your efforts**.

 5. In #india, python developers are being paid well...
-What is the reason? click to see more...
+What is the reason?

 		**4.27 lpa ----> 9.09 lpa ----> 11.5 lpa**

-6. Salaries depends on **experience** level
+6. The following are the average salaries based on different **experience** levels
 	*	The average salary of an ***entry-level*** Py developer - ***₹427,293****.
 	*	The average salary of a ***mid-level*** Py developer - ***₹909,818***.
 	*	The average salary of an ***experienced*** Py developer - ***₹1,150,000***.
-7. The reason is simple and straight forward.
+7. *The reason is simple and straight forward*.
 Many of the top companies use python extensively.
-This list contains but not limited to only software companies.
+The following list contains, but not limited to only software companies.
 In fact, python is being used even by Bio-scientists, Chemical Scientists, etc..
 8. Examples of companies that use Python extensively are

 > Top Financial Companies